harishmohanraj/ag2/website/docs/getting-started/index.md

 <script>How to introduce the topic to the kids</script>
 """

-# 1. Add a 'description' for our planner and reviewer agents
+# 1. Add a separate 'description' for our planner and reviewer agents
 planner_description = "Creates or revises lesson plans."

 lesson_planner = ConversableAgent(